-A drawing in the Washington National Gallery contains two studies of a woman that were used for the painting (Rosenberg and Prat 620).
-The study at the top of the sheet, the woman’s interlaced fingers below her, was used for the figure at the right of the painting, amplifying what was indicated in the École des beaux-arts drawing.
+A drawing in the National Gallery, Washington, contains two studies of a woman that were used for the painting (Rosenberg and Prat 620).
+The study at the top of the sheet, of the woman with interlaced fingers, was used for the figure at the right of the painting, amplifying what was indicated in the École des beaux-arts drawing.
 On the same sheet in Washington, in the lower right corner, is another study of the woman, now with almost fully bared breasts.
 She reappears at the far right of the painting.

-In the painting, the woman seated to the left of the group was based upon a Watteau drawing no longer extant, but which was copied in a sketch now in the Fogg Art Museum (Rosenberg and Prat R102).
+In the painting, the woman seated to the left of the group was based upon a Watteau drawing that no longer survives, but was copied in a sketch now in the Fogg Art Museum (Rosenberg and Prat R102).

 Most scholars have claimed that a drawing of three musicians in the Ashmolean was used for La Contredanse (Rosenberg and Prat 539).
 But there are several reasons to question this association.
 The musicians’ costumes in the drawing differ from those in the painting, and the way that they hold their instruments is not the same.
 In the drawing the two violinists, one seen from behind and the other facing the viewer, are like the painting but only in that limited sense; in the drawing they do not face each other and are psychologically unrelated.
 The Ashmolean drawing was used for La Vraie gaiété, and there one finds a far greater concordance between the drawing and the painting.

 When the picture from the Postley collection came up for sale in 1998, it was completely repainted.
 While the colors were fresh and glowing in the best Venetian tradition, there was a flat dullness to the entire surface, enough so that it was difficult to believe that this picture was from Watteau’s hand.
 It seemed to be just a good copy after Watteau’s composition.
 Indeed, despite the relatively modest estimate, the painting did not sell.
 The painting was then donated to the Fine Arts Museums of San Francisco.
 After close examination it was decided to embark upon a program of conservation.
 The process removed the extensive overpainting and uncovered what remained of the original paint; there proved to be substantial loss and abrasion.
 Conservation revealed important pentimenti, changes that confirmed the authenticity of this work.
-At the left side, the branches originally came down lower, encroaching the area where the trio of musicians is positioned.
-It also revealed traces of buildings in the distance that later were painted over by Watteau.
+At the left side, the branches originally extended down further, encroaching into the area of the trio of musicians.
+Conservation also revealed traces of buildings in the distance that later were painted over by Watteau.
 Among them is a tall, domed structure.
 Are these the remains of Roman buildings of the sort that the artist was fond of including to suggest an idyllic Italian milieu?

 That the original owner of this painting was the parliamentarian Montullé is interesting on several counts.
 Few of the original first owners of Watteau’s fête galantes were men of such stature.
 On the other hand, Montullé was a cousin of the painter’s chief sponsor, Jean de Jullienne, which probably explains Watteau’s distinguished patronage on this occasion.

-ANTOINE WATTEAU.—In a frees space, surrounded by wood, are a couple dancing a minuet.
-On the right three musicians, one the left a party of five ladies and four gentlemen looking on.
+ANTOINE WATTEAU.—In a free space, surrounded by wood, are a couple dancing a minuet.
+On the right three musicians, on the left a party of five ladies and four gentlemen looking on.
 Five of the party are recumbent.
-Very happily composed, of striking effect of, and rendered throughout, including the trees, with as much spirit as care.
+Very happily composed, of striking effect effect of light, and rendered throughout, including the trees, with as much spirit as care.